About Me

 Page 1 | Page 2

-noemidado1I’m Noemi Lardizabal-Dado (also known as @momblogger in Twitter), a 55 year old Filipina , a homemaker, and an Editor of Blog Watch, a citizen media site.
+noemidado1I’m Noemi Lardizabal-Dado (also known as @momblogger in Twitter), a Filipina , a homemaker, and an Editor of Blog Watch, a citizen media site.
 I am also involved in advocacy work and family recovery groups.
-I have 3 wonderful children: Lauren, 25, Marielle, 24 are college graduates while my beautiful son, Luijoe, is forever 6 years old.
-I’m married to Butch Dado, my on-off boyfriend, a smart lawyer, my husband for 27 years.
-We’ve been together for a total of 33 years from the time we met on January 26, 1978 as college students in UP Diliman.
+I have 3 wonderful children: two girls who are now living independently from our home, while my beautiful son, Luijoe, is forever 6 years old.
+I’m married to Butch Dado, my on-off boyfriend, a smart lawyer, my husband for 33 years.
+We’ve been together for a total of 40 years from the time we met as college students in UP Diliman.

 This blog is about my “new normal” which I struggled to achieve after the sudden death of my 6 year old son, Luijoe on May 27, 2000.
 Still a work in progress, I am now in my renewal stage where my grief has moved on towards a positive resolution.